kiskadee-studio/eslint-config-kiskadee/README.md

 ## Description

 Utilizing **ESLint**, **Prettier**, and **TypeScript** in your projects brings a powerful combination of benefits that enhance code quality, readability, and developer productivity.
 ESLint enforces best practices and catches potential errors early, while Prettier automatically formats your code for improved readability and consistency.
-TypeScript adds robust type-checking capabilities, further improving the reliability and maintainability of your codebase.

 To streamline this process, Kiskadee offers three levels of pre-configured ESLint settings for different types of projects, including **JavaScript/Node**, **React**, and **React Native**.
 Each level represents a set of rules that can be applied to your project, allowing you to choose the level that best suits your needs: